martinhirst/MICB405_Project_1/workflow.md

 # Welcome <a id="welcome"></a>

-Welcome to Epigenomic Data Analysis.
+Welcome to MICB405 Project 1: Epigenomic Data Analysis.

+In this hands on project you will work in teams to analyze ChIP-seq datasets

-The course schedule can be found [here](https://bioinformaticsdotca.github.io/epidemiology_2017_schedule).
+The workflow for this project can be found [here](https://github.com/martinhirst/micb405_project_1/blob/master/workflow.jpeg).

+1)	Completion at different stages of the workflow (output file in correct formats)
+2)	Structure of the written report: Abstract (250 words), Introduction (500-1000 words), Methods (1000-2000 words including workflow, directory structure, commands with parameter selection rationale in written report), Results (1000-2000), unlimited figures, tables and references.
+3)	Structure of the presentation (follows general structure of the written report with emphasis on results)

 Pre-readings, pre-work, and laptop setup instructions can be found [here](https://bioinformaticsdotca.github.io//Epigenomics_2017_prework)